malaika-azhar/Real-World-Tier2-Support-Projects/project-4-uptime-kuma-open-source-contribution/README.md

 <a id="fix"></a>
 ## 🔴 Fix — Writing the Change

-**Objective:** Make the smallest change that fixes the reported behavior, and be able to explain every line of it.
+**Objective:** Make the smallest change that fixes the reported behavior, and be able to explain every line.

 ### Step 19 — Write the fix ✅